Prag8855/aab/content/guides/blue-card.md

 Before your Blue Card appointment at the *[[Ausländerbehörde]]*, you must...

 - [ ] **Find a place to live**
     To get a Blue Card, you must prove that you have a place to live.
 It's really hard to find an apartment.
-Choose a place that lets you [register your address](/glossary/Anmeldung).
+You need a place that lets you [register your address](/glossary/Anmeldung).
 If you can't register your address, you might not get a Blue Card.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **Open a bank account**
     You need a bank account to pay your rent, pay your Blue Card application fees, and get paid by your employer.
 You can use a bank from any EU country. - [How to choose a bank](/guides/first-bank-account-in-germany)
 - [ ] **Get health insurance**